This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Heat up a small pot of water and cook the broccoli florets for 1 minute.
-Drained and set aside.
+• Heat a small pot of water and cook the broccoli florets for 1 minute.
+Drain and set aside.

-- Heat up a skillet on medium heat and add the cooking oil and sesame oil.
-Saute the garlic until they turn light brown, then follow by the shrimp.
-Stir to combine well before adding the honey, oyster sauce and apple cider vinegar.
+• Heat a skillet over medium heat and add the cooking oil and sesame oil.
+Sauté the garlic until it turns light brown, then add the shrimp.
+Stir to combine well before adding the honey, oyster sauce, and apple cider vinegar.

-- Stir fry with spatula until the shrimp is cooked through.
-Add the broccoli, stir to combine well and top with some white sesame.
-Serve immediately.
+• Stir-fry with a spatula until the shrimp is cooked through.
+Add the broccoli and stir to combine well.
+Top with white sesame seeds and serve immediately.

 Nutrition